ChristianLapinig/fcc/README.md

 This repository contains my projects and finished curriculum for all of the FreeCodeCamp material.
 This repository is meant to be for educational purposes.

+PLEASE NOTE: This repository is meant for educational purposes and acts as a guide for the challenges and projects in FreeCodeCamp and not as a direct submission.
+Most projects and challenges will fail due to the way the code for this repository is setup.
+For example, the projects for "Backend Development and APIs" section will not pass as they test for specific routes to be called.
+The expectation from FreeCodeCamp is that your submissions should be separate projects compared to here where everything is in one place.

+To see the answer for the curriculum and projects, branches dedicated to each solution have been created and have a structure similar to this, `backend-dev/projects/file-metadata` or `backend-dev/curriculum/chain-middleware`.

 ## Installation

 You can follow the steps below to install and run the code: